xiviwo/autolfs/README.md

 - Issue command: `ginger xfce/gnome/kde` to install the xwindow out of your favor!
 - Ask, trouble-shoot, enjoy and contribute!

+Build Rpm and install from RPM:
+- clone git
+- `python gen_rpm.py lfs` to generate specs file for lfs, similarly, `python gen_rpm.py blfs` to generate for blfs.
+- `rpmbuild -ba *.spec` to build rpm packages
+- `rpm -ivh --replacepkgs  --replacefiles --nodeps --root /mnt/lfs *.rpm` to bootstrap the new system.
+-
 Disclaimer
 =======
 - This distribution is closely connected to LFS, as LFS is not strictly linear, so the script/instruction is not guaranteed to work.